zwettemaan/IDTideChart/README.md

 If you have an license for JSXGetURL, you can activate it on your workstation, and that will lift the restrictions.

+To get a license, please use the PluginInstaller application: https://PluginInstaller.com

+After installing, browse the store and find JSXGetURL in the Rorohiko catalog.
+You can then purchase and activate a license from within PluginInstaller.

 ## Juicy bits in the sample code

 Look for references to `getURL` in the `TideChart.jsx` source code.